 Through regular events and resource sharing, Grads are Rad will build community with a focus on topics such as:

-Project Coordinator: Isabel Campos Bedard
+Project Coordinators: Isabel Campos Bedard and Evonne Syed

 Event organizer: School of Graduate Studies